Monkey-D-Luisi/GrandLineQuotes/src/README.md

 # GrandLineQuotes

-GrandLineQuotes is a functional monorepo focused on collecting quotes from *One Piece*.
-Its modular design makes it easy to reuse as a template for other series or quote sources.
+GrandLineQuotes is a modular monorepo for collecting One Piece quotes.
+Its design makes it reusable as a template for other series or quote sources.

 ## Repository layout